The Briefing

 -

-Virtual Neurology Visits Show Similar 90-Day Utilization to In-Person Care
+Virtual Neurology Visits Show Similar 90-Day Acute Care Utilization Rates

 A multicenter cohort study finds no significant difference in emergency department visits or hospitalizations after virtual consultations.